 Purposefully change how you view math.

 If you see math as painful and boring, do whatever it takes to undo that perspective.
 You can start by selecting some math picture books from the library and reading them with your kids.
-See this post by Chantel at Intentional Homeschooling for a book list to get started.

 Do I think it’s the end all be all of elementary math?
 Nope.
 But my kids sure do laugh a ton when we read it.